skiyl9x/DevOps-CC21-demo/README.md

 # Prometheus
 ### What about Prometheus?

+[Prometheus](https://prometheus.io/) - it is a solution to collect `metrix` from smth.
+In my demo - it is `kubernetes cluster`
 Prometheus have been realised by using this registry [prometheus-community](https://github.com/prometheus-community/helm-charts/).
-Below you can find commands to install `prometheus` with `grafana` stack
+Below you can find commands to install stack with `prometheus` and `grafana`

 ```shell
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts